josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈴_Allies_And_Ethics/🧾_consent_as_containment.md

 When survivors rewrite consent, we are not rejecting ethics.
 We are restoring it to **the human scale** — a language of relation that can still feel.

-The phoenix rises here: not as spectacle, but as sustained revision.
+The phoenix rises here: not as spectacle, but as *sustained revision*.

 Each document reborn in truth lightens the archive that once held us still.

 ---